 - (a) Bulletin Board.
-A bulletin board for posting of official notices shall be located at the Office of the Clerk at each courthouse of this district. - (b) Website.
-The court website located at cand.uscourts.gov is designated as the district's official website and may be used for the posting of official notices. - (c) Newspapers.
+A bulletin board for posting of official notices shall be located at the Office of the Clerk at each courthouse of this district. - (b) Internet Site.
+The Internet site, located at cand.uscourts.gov, is designated as the district's official Internet site and may be used for the posting of official notices. - (c) Newspapers.
 The following newspapers are designated as official newspapers of the Court for the posting of official notices: - (1) The Recorder; or - (2) The San Francisco Daily Journal; or - (3) The San Jose Post-Record, for matters pending in the San Jose Division, in addition to the newspapers listed in subparagraphs (1) and (2); or - (4) The Times Standard, for matters pending before a Judge sitting in Eureka.